 The sea anemone is a sessile (usually) polyp attached at the base to a hard surface by an adhesive foot.
 They range from around one to five centimeters in diameter and 1.5 to 10 centimeters in length.
 But, due to their ability to move freely (albeit slowly), as well as inflate, their dimensions vary.
 Some are significantly larger, exceeding a meter in diameter (such as Urticina columbiana and Stichodactyla mertensii).
 The column of the sea anemone, or the generally start portion of the creature that attaches to the ground, is mostly cylindrical, appearing plain and smooth.
 Although they sometimes feature other structures.

 The sea anemone’s oral disc has a mouth, centrally located and slit-shaped.
 It is surrounded by multiple groups of tentacles.
 The tentacles have cnidocytes, or groups of cells that are used to capture prey.
-Sea anemones also produce a mix of toxins, such as neurotoxins that allow them to paralyze their prey and move it through its mouth and gastrovascular cavity.
+Sea anemones also produce a mix of toxins, such as neurotoxins, that allow them to paralyze their prey and move it through its mouth and gastrovascular cavity.
 There are some fish, such as the clownfish, that are not affected by the stone and therefore use the tentacles as shelter from more deadly prey.

 Sea Anemone Habitat and Diet

-Sea anemones are predators that are skilled at captures prey of various sizes that comes close to their tentacles.
+Sea anemones are predators that are skilled at capturing prey of various sizes that comes close to their tentacles.
 They immobile the prey with the use of nematocysts.
 It’s then transported into the anemone’s mouth.
 The sea anemone can eat anything from crabs to molluscs and small fish.
 Some are parasitic in nature, feeding off of other marine organisms.

 Anemones are found in the deep ocean and shallow, more coastal waters around the world.
 There are numerous species, with the most diverse living in tropical waters.
 However, there are many which have adapted to colder waters as well.
 Most species of sea anemones live on hard surfaces, such as rocks and shells.
 The best hiding places are in cracks or within groups of seaweed.